Auto Insurance

 3. Cover Third-Party Damages

 Third-party damages can be especially costly.
 If you damage someone else’s vehicle, property, or injure a pedestrian or motorist, you may be held financially responsible.
 Liability insurance ensures these expenses are covered without draining your personal savings.
 This type of coverage is essential not only for meeting legal requirements in most states but also for protecting your financial future.
 Without it, even a single mistake on the road could lead to thousands—or even hundreds of thousands—of dollars in liability.
+The Insurance Information Institute notes that the average bodily injury liability claim exceeds $20,000, underscoring why carrying only the state minimum is often insufficient.

 4. Protect Yourself From Legal Expenses